 Figure S1(a) shows an example GPS site (BJFS) comparing the GRACE-modeled height displacements with (add GAD and GAA, shown as blue and red solid line, respectively) and without the AOD1B model (black solid line).
-Basing on GRACE solutions without the AOD1B model, the results also show the difference between the GRACE-modeled height displacements with not destriping (black dashed line) and after destriping (black solid line).
-In addition, after destriping and removing GLDAS/Noah model, GRACE-modeled (without the AOD1B model) height displacements show an obvious rising trend and the seasonal amplitudes are reduced (green solid line).
-Figure S1(b) shows an example GPS site (BJFS) comparing GRACE AOD1B product with the effects of atmospheric and non-tidal ocean loading on the GPS coordinates from the NECP and ECCO data.
-It is clear that the effect of atmospheric (red solid line) and non-tidal ocean (blue solid line) loading from the AOD1B agrees with the NECP-modeled (black cross symbols) and (orange cross symbols) seasonal variations.
-Seasonal amplitudes and phases fit of vertical displacements derived by GRACE and GPS for IGS stations between before and after atmospheric and non-tidal ocean corrected are compared (Table S1).
-This is achieved by a simultaneous fit for the annual and semi-annual signals.
-GRACE-modeled amplitudes and phases of the vertical displacements due to seasonal loading show high correlation with GPS which observed seasonal position variations.
-This fact confirms that the hydrological and atmospheric mass cycle is the main cause of seasonal ground deformation in the NCP.
-When the effects of atmospheric and non-tidal ocean are removed, both GPS and GRACE show the seasonal hydrological variations, but amplitude and phase appear to have changes with varying degrees in GPS and GRACE.
-This result suggests that GPS measurements can sense the difference between loads very near the site, and loads a bit further away, but GRACE can not.
-Thus, the amplitude of GPS basically is greater than the GRACE data and the phase of different GPS sites shows obvious difference compared with GRACE.
-In other words, GRACE underestimates NCP vertical displacements at sites very near regions of concentrated loads, because GRACE solutions truncate to l{max} =60, and so smooth out concentrated loads.
+Basing on GRACE solutions without the AOD1B model, the results also show the difference between the GRACE-modeled height displacements with not destriping (black dashed

+56 line) and after destriping (black solid line).
+In addition, after destriping and removing GLDAS/Noah 57 model, GRACE-modeled (without the AOD1B model) height displacements show an obvious rising 58 trend and the seasonal amplitudes are reduced (green solid line).

+Figure S1(b) shows an example GPS site (BJFS) comparing GRACE AOD1B product with the loading effects of atmospheric and non-tidal ocean on the GPS coordinates from the NECP and ECCO data.
+It is clear that the loading effect of atmospheric (red solid line) and non-tidal ocean (blue solid line) from the AOD1B agrees with the NECP-modeled (black cross symbols) and (orange cross symbols) seasonal variations.

+64 A comparison between seasonal amplitudes and phases fit of vertical displacements derived by 65 GRACE and GPS for IGS stations after atmospheric and non-tidal ocean corrected and the 66 non-corrected ones (Table S1).
+This is achieved by a simultaneous fit for the annual and semi-annual 67 signals.
+GRACE-modeled amplitudes and phases of the vertical displacements due to seasonal loading 68 show high correlation with GPS which observed seasonal position variations.
+This fact confirms that 69 the hydrological and atmospheric mass cycle is the main cause of seasonal ground deformation in the 70 NCP.
+When the effects of atmospheric and non-tidal ocean are removed, both GPS and GRACE show 71 the seasonal hydrological variations, but amplitude and phase appear to have changes with varying 72 degrees in GPS and GRACE.
+This result suggests that GPS measurements can sense the difference 73 between loads very near the site, and loads a bit further away, but GRACE can not.
+Thus, the amplitude 74 of GPS is basically greater than the GRACE data and the phase of different GPS sites shows obvious 75 difference compared with GRACE.
+In other words, GRACE underestimates NCP vertical 76 displacements at sites very near regions of concentrated loads, because GRACE solutions truncate to 77 l{max} =60, and so smooth out concentrated loads.

-Section S2.
+78 Section S2.
 Comparison between GPS and GRACE-derived seasonal variations

-The vertical displacements are computed at the GPS sites from the GRACE-derived gravity field coefficients and compared with the GPS mesurements, and 24 selected stations (CMONOC) are shown in Figure S3.
-Besides, the horizontal seasonal (detrended and fit) displacements between GPS observed and GRACE-derived for site BJFS, BJSH, JIXN, TAIN and ZHNZ are shown in Figure S4.
-Although nearly half of the GPS data are missing 4~6 months from 2011 to 2012, we can also find that the seasonal variations of vertical surface displacement are in both GPS and GRACE solutions.

-To quantitatively evaluate the consistency of seasonal variation between GPS and GRACE, the relative correlation coefficients of seasonal variation between GPS and GRACE are computed.
-We also remove GRACE-derived seasonal deformation from GPS observed detrended height time series, and compute the reductions of WRMS (Weighted Root-Mean-Squares) basing on the following equation [van Dam
+79 The vertical displacements are computed at the GPS sites from the GRACE-derived gravity field 80 coefficients and compared with the GPS mesurements, and 24 selected stations (CMONOC) are shown 81 in Figure S3.
+Besides, the horizontal seasonal (detrended and fit) displacements between GPS observed 82 and GRACE-derived for site BJFS, BJSH, JIXN, TAIN and ZHNZ are shown in Figure S4.
+Although 83 nearly half of the GPS data are missing 4~6 months from 2011 to 2012, we can also find that the 84 seasonal variations of vertical surface displacement are in both GPS and GRACE solutions.
+85 To quantitatively evaluate the consistency of seasonal variation between GPS and GRACE, the relative 86 correlation coefficients of seasonal variation between GPS and GRACE are computed.
+We also remove 87 GRACE-derived seasonal deformation from GPS observed detrended height time series, and compute 88 the reductions of WRMS (Weighted Root-Mean-Squares) basing on the following equation (van Dam 89 et al., 2007):

-100 et al., 2007]:

-$$WRMS{reduction}(\%) = \frac{WRMS{GPS_i} - WRMS{GPS_i - GRACE_i}}{WMRS{GPS_i}} \times 100$$
+$$WRMS{reduction} (\%) = \frac{WRMS{GPS_i} - WRMS{GPS_i - GRACE_i}}{WRMS{GPS_i}} \times 100$$